geek-cookbook/geek-cookbook/manuscript/ha-docker-swarm/traefik.md

     external: true
 ```

-Docker won't start a service with a bind-mount to a non-existent file, so prepare an empty acme.json (_with the appropriate permissions_) by running:
+Docker won't start a service with a bind-mount to a non-existent file, so prepare an empty acme.json and traefik.log (_with the appropriate permissions_) by running:

 ```
+touch /var/data/traefikv1/acme.json
-touch /var/data/traefik/acme.json
+touch /var/data/traefikv1/traefik.log
+chmod 600 /var/data/traefikv1/acme.json
-chmod 600 /var/data/traefik/acme.json
+chmod 600 /var/data/traefikv1/traefik.log
 ```

 !!! warning